-Lecture: Coffee - a global history
+Lecture: Coffee - A global history

-Jonathan Morris is a Professor of Modern History at the University of Hertfordshire, and Vice-President of the Royal Historical Society.
-He began life as a historian of modern Italy and moved into coffee history when he directed The Cappuccino Conquests research project that traced the spread of Italian style coffee beverages around the world.
+Jonathan Morris is a Professor of Modern History at the University of Hertfordshire and Vice-President of the Royal Historical Society.
+He began life as a historian of modern Italy and moved into coffee when he directed ‘The Cappuccino Conquests’ research project that traced the spread of Italian style coffee beverages around the world.

 Please register for this event via our Eventbrite page.
 It is free for members of the Society; £5 per person for non-members.